Vaibhav5335/SMS_SchoolManagementSystem-ERP-__Front-end_Codes/README.md

 ---

-## 💡 Note
+## 💡 Final Note

-This project is not just a UI — it is a **complete ERP frontend simulation** demonstrating how large-scale systems handle **multiple user roles and workflows**.
+This project goes beyond a simple UI — it represents a **complete frontend ERP simulation**, showcasing how complex systems manage **multiple roles, workflows, and interactions** in a structured and scalable way.

 ---